Atlanta Burned Again Last Night

 "Atlanta Burned Again Last Night" is a song recorded by American country music group Atlanta.
 It was released in May 1983 as their debut single and the first from their debut album Pictures.
 The song reached No. 9 on the U.S. Billboard Hot Country Singles chart It was written by Jeff Stevens, Terry Dotson and Dwaine Rowe.
 Released through Larry McBride's MDJ label, it was one of the highest-charting debut singles by an independently signed country act.

 Content

-The song visits a common theme in country music: a teenaged boy's sexual initiation by a married woman.
+The song narrates a teenaged boy's sexual initiation by a married woman.
 Here, a 17-year-old boy (depicted as "dating a high school queen") meets and begins a relationship with a woman who is "over 30," in her second marriage and having a son that was nearly as old as her teenaged partner.
-The lyrics focused on the intimacy shared between the two, which in the process met her needs and turned him into a man ("He made her feel needed/And she made him a man").
+The lyrics focused on the intimacy shared between the two, and the satisfaction each of them takes from the encounter ("He made her feel needed/And she made him a man").